HsKA-OSGIS/LatinGIS/Readme.md

 ## Installation

 Basic guide for Installation.
-Form more info and detailed intallation, please read Readme from Backend, Frontend and libraries inside of them.
+For more info and detailed installation, please read Readme from Backend, Frontend and libraries inside of them.

 #### Frontend
 ```bash